Aleosiss/rising_tides/script.md

 We are now about to taste the magic.
 Open up another web browser tab and navigate to nodejs.org.

+<OOF when the download button is pressed> Yeah, I know, I know...

 Download and install node.js and npm, which are requirements for the XCOM2 project generator.
 I would note, again, the path given by the installer.
 This is less useful than the other paths we're noted, but in case you don't have access to the node binaries, you will have to add this path to the...
 PATH.
 Yeah.

 Now go back to VSCode and create your project folder.
 Great.
 VSCode has almost too many great shortcuts for you to use-- Hit control-shift-p to open up the command pane, then look for 'toggle integrated terminal' to open up a powershell window.